Medical Team

 Other Points of Note

-- There are a high number of students in school with nut allergies, Thornden therefore aims to be a nut free school, this includes cereal bars, Nutella, praline chocolates etc
+- There are a high number of students in school with nut allergies, Thornden therefore aims to be a nut free school, please do not send your child in with nuts, this includes those contained in cereal bars, Nutella, praline chocolates etc. This is the responsibility of parents, carers and students.

 - There are also a number of students in school whose asthma is triggered by aerosols therefore students should not bring aerosols into school, this includes deodorants and body sprays.

-- If a student is unable to participate in PE/Dance due to injury/illness please write, date and sign a note in their logbook.
+- If a student is unable to participate in PE/Dance due to injury/illness please write, date and sign a note for them to give to the PE teacher.
 Please make the time-frame this applies to clear.

-- If a student needs to use crutches in school, please refer to the guidance found on this website and discuss with the School Nurse in advance of the student returning to school.
-Use of Crutches in School
+- If a student needs to use crutches in school, please refer to the guidance found on this website and discuss with the Medical Team in advance of the student returning to school.
+Students who are NON weight bearing will need to be shown how to do the stairs by a Physiotherapist.
+Use of Crutches in School.

-- In case of emergency please keep your contact numbers up to date.
+- In case of emergency please keep your contact numbers up to date on Arbor.

-- Three sets of vaccinations are offered to students through NHS schemes during their time at Thornden School:
+- Three sets of vaccinations are offered to students by the NHS School Immunisation Team during their time at Thornden School:

 - The Flu Vaccination

-- The Human Papilloma Virus vaccine (HPV) in Year 8, 2nd vaccine in Year 9
+- The Human Papilloma Virus vaccine (HPV) in Year 8

-- The teenage booster vaccinations; Diphtheria, Tetanus, Polio, and Meningitis ACWY in Year 9
+- The Teenage Booster vaccinations; Combined Diphtheria, Tetanus, Polio, and Meningitis ACWY in Year 9

-- Information and consent forms are sent home in advance.
+- Information and electronic consent forms are sent home in advance.

 - Head lice can occasionally still be an issue at secondary school; often thought to be related to students being independent with their hygiene needs.
 Therefore please continue to regularly check your child’s hair for any signs and treat appropriately.

-- After a sickness bug, keep the student at home for 48 hours after the last episode of vomiting/diarrhoea as per Public Health England guidance but continue to call the absence line daily.
+- After a stomach bug, please keep your child at home for 48 hours after the last episode of vomiting/diarrhoea as per UK Health Security Agency guidance but continue to log the absence daily on the Arbor app.
 D & V in Children

 Form A Parental School Agreement for the administration of medicines in school (Word doc)